Artificial Intelligence for Computer Games (Winter 2025/26)

 Lecture

 David Šosvald Introduction to the course content, small lecture about the complexity of creating an artificial player.
-TBA
+PDF

 1. 3.10.2025